 Dalmore is strangely unknown amongst aficionados of Scottish distilleries and the whiskies they produce.
-The new visitor centre should help remedy that, as should the move to increase the proportion of the output that is kept to mature as single malt Dalmore rather than going into blends.
+A realtively new visitor centre is helping remedy that, as is the move to increase the proportion of the output that is kept to mature as single malt Dalmore rather than going into blends.
 Which is good news for all of us, as this exceptionally nice whisky really does deserve to be better known and more widely available.

 Dalmore's location is as lovely as any distillery in Scotland.
 It looks out across the Cromarty Firth to the Black Isle, the depth of the waters of the firth obvious from the line of mothballed oil rigs moored along its length.
 The foreshore gives a particularly good view of the distillery itself, while nearby the "Yankee Pier" stretches out into the Cromarty Firth.
 This was built by the US Navy detachment stationed here in the First World War who used the distillery premises to prepare mines.

 The visitor centre occupies much of the ground floor of the stone building nearest the shoreline.
 Upstairs are the distillery offices, partly lined with oak panels taken many years ago from a grand house on the Black Isle due for demolition.
 A welcoming reception is combined with a shop in which you can buy Dalmore's whiskies and a range of other products.